ajakate/beemoviefier/README.md

 Make sure you have ffmpeg and babashka installed and clone this repo.

-Download the video here of [this famous scene](https://user-images.githubusercontent.com/5639575/210269642-cfb3f39a-2343-44f6-b038-891dccaa6c5a.webm) from the film Marry Poppins.
-We'll be converting it to get faster every time he says "luck."
+Download this video of [Chim Chim Cher-ee](https://user-images.githubusercontent.com/5639575/210269642-cfb3f39a-2343-44f6-b038-891dccaa6c5a.webm) from the 1964 classic film Marry Poppins.
+We'll be editing it to get faster every time he says "luck."

-Save the video as `original.webm` in the beemoviefier root.
+Rename the video as `original.webm` in the beemoviefier root.

 Run `bb run original.webm samples/chimney-sample.m3u -i 1.15`.
 It should finish quite fast.

-Your converted video should look like this:
+Your converted video should end up like this:

 [chimney_finished.mp4](https://user-images.githubusercontent.com/5639575/210269841-05c9551e-fbf3-4ee0-8675-1f2183d4106b.mp4)